WayneDW/Variance_Reduced_Replica_Exchange_SGMCMC/README.md

 </p>

-Please cite our work if you find it useful in uncertainty estimations
+Please cite our paper [link](https://openreview.net/forum?id=iOnhIy-a-0n) if you find it useful in uncertainty estimations

 ```
 @inproceedings{VR-reSGLD,